How to Blind Bake a Pie Crust

 - Fill with weights.
 You can use pie weights, marbles, loose change, dry rice, dry beans, anything that won't be bothered in the oven.
 You can even use sugar.
 Make sure your weights go up the sides of your pie crust.
 You are not just preventing bubbles from forming on the bottom of the crust; you want to keep the edges of your pie crust from slumping down into a sad droopy mess.
 You need to hold them up with the weights, so be sure to use plenty.
 I used about 2 and 1/2 pounds of beans.

-- At this point, take it out of the oven and carefully lift the parchment paper or foil to remove the weights.
+- At this point, take it out of the oven and lower the temperature of the oven to 375 degrees F. Then, carefully lift the parchment paper or foil to remove the weights.
 The bottom of the crust will look shiny and raw (because it is).

 - Prick the bottom of the pie crust with a fork to prevent bubbling.